-Luis Bernardo A. Puhawan, 46, Filipino, First Vice President II, is the Controller of the Bank.
+Luis Bernardo A. Puhawan, 47, Filipino, First Vice President II, is the Controller of the Bank.
 Prior to CBS, he was the Controller of the former Planters Development Bank.
 In 2006, he joined Planters Development Bank as Assistant Vice President and Head of the Financial Reporting and Control Department.
-Before joining Planters Development Bank, he worked for Philippine Veterans Bank from 2002 to 2005, Deutsche Knowledge Services - Manila as Senior Associate from 2005 to 2006 and a Senior Associate of SGV & Co. from 1997 to 2002.
+Before joining Planters Development Bank, he worked for Philippine Veterans Bank from 2002 to 2005, Deutsche Knowledge Services - Manila from 2005 to 2006 and SGV & Co. from 1997 to 2002.
 A Certified Public Accountant, Mr. Puhawan is a degree holder of Bachelor of Science in Accountancy from the University of Santo Tomas.